upscale-project/sqed-generator/README.txt

 Either of the above variants should result in a generic QED module that is easily customizable.

+Update 15 April 2019:

+The submodule for single instruction checking can be kept separate from the other ones in the beginning, and its development will also be separate.
+Currently we have single instruction checking only for Ridecore.
+We will apply it to at least one other design first before identifying the necessary parts that can be made generic.

 Update 12 April 2019:

 TODO: in the end, we need a licensing policy similar to the the SQED